bigdata-i523/hid315/notebook.md

    (10/9/17 - 10/13/17) - Finished gathering material for Paper 2 and begun reading.
    (10/30/17) - Finishing reading on Paper 2 and to begin writing.
 Behind on Python and look to catch up in the next two weeks.
    (11/6/17) - Finished paper 2 and uploaded and completed Github repository.
+   (11/19/17) - Working on concussion data sets that I can use for project (limited).

    MEETING